Criteria and Eligibility for Promotion

 Therefore applicants must show clearly and unambiguously how they:

-- Exceed the School’s academic standards for their current grade.
+- Exceed the School’s academic standards for their current grade, or where under performance in one area can be compensated for through exceptionality in another.
 (School’s academic standards are available from the Head of School); and

 - Meet the essential criteria (shown in bold in each Profile) for the Academic Profile for which they are applying.

 It is also essential that applicants provide information in relation to teaching evaluations to demonstrate the quality of their teaching and an example of this can be found in the Academic CV User Guide (Teaching Duties section).
 Other supporting evidence can include reports of external examiners, peer assessment and module review as appropriate.
-Please note that failure to provide evidence of teaching evaluations will result in the application not being considered.
+Please note that failure to provide full TEQ scores will result in the application not being considered.

-Only information in relation to applicants’ performance up to the closing date will be considered.
-Work not yet in the public domain will be considered only if full details of publications are provided along with evidence from the publisher of acceptance of the final manuscript and date of publication, this information must be available at the closing date of the Scheme.
+Unfortunately, we can only consider work relation to applicants’ performance up to the closing date.
+Work not yet in the public domain may however be considered, if full details of publications are provided along with evidence from the publisher of acceptance of the final manuscript and date of publication.
+This information must be available at the closing date of the Scheme.

 When deciding whether to submit an application for promotion applicants should be mindful that an unsuccessful outcome will normally prevent a further application being made the following year, unless explicitly recommended to do so by the Central Promotions Committee.